Pathways to Philosophy

 Each of the six Pathways is designed to stimulate original inquiry.
-You will be participating in an investigation into the fundamental questions of philosophy, and receiving evaluation of the work that you produce.
+You will be participating in an investigation into the fundamental questions of philosophy.

 The most difficult is Metaphysics which was originally developed as a 28 week lecture course for final year undergraduates at Sheffield University.
 The difficulty rating gives a rough guide to relative ease or difficulty.